brandur/sorg/content/drafts/ruby-memory.md

 This is where the cleverness gets kicked up a notch.
 Remember how we talked about how an `RVALUE` is 40 bytes in size?
-That sized combined with the use of an aligned `malloc` means that every address that Ruby needs to store will be divisible by 40.
+That sized combined with the use of an aligned `malloc` means that every address for an `RVALUE` that Ruby needs to put into a `VALUE` will be divisible by 40.

 In binary, a number that's divisible by 40 will always have three 0s in its rightmost bits (`...xxxx x000`).
-All the scalar flags that Ruby needs to look for involve one of those three bits, therefore guaranteeing perfect exclusivity between the different types of values.
+All the flags that Ruby uses to identify stack-bound types like fixnums, flonums, or symbols involve one of those three bits, therefore guaranteeing perfect exclusivity between them and an `RVALUE` pointer.

 ## Allocating an object (#allocating)